RockefellerArchiveCenter/reading-room-manual/index.md

 ### Handling Materials

 Standardized practices for researchers handling archival materials are described below:
-*	Researchers are limited to one folder at a time, keeping the folder flat on the table with the contents always within it, and reading and turning the pages like they were a book.
+*	Researchers are limited to one folder at a time.
+They should keep the folder flat on the table with the contents always within the folder, and should turn the pages as if they were turning the pages of a book.
 They should use an Out card to mark the folder’s place in the box.
-*	For nontraditional containers (such as accordion folders or boxes of index cards), the monitor should engage with the researcher about proper handling and an appropriate solution for using the Out card.
+*	For nontraditional containers (such as accordion folders or boxes of index cards), the monitor should engage with the researcher about proper placement of the the Out card.
 *	Researchers may not rearrange the order of materials in folders nor the order of folders in boxes.
 *	They should turn the pages within a folder or bound volume gently.
 *	They should not lean on, write on, fold, bend, fasten, or unfasten archival materials.